Road blues a major concern for NRL's New Zealand Warriors - WHIZ News

 In the first few matches, opposing teams even thanked Warriors players for making a sacrifice that ultimately allowed the NRL reason to resume.

-More than 21/2 months later, though, the coach who led them from New Zealand has been fired, four players are planning to return home for family reasons, and the interim coach has complained that despite assurances from rival clubs about loaning players to the Warriors, that hasn’t eventuated.
+More than two months later, though, the coach who led them from New Zealand has been fired, four players are planning to return home for family reasons, and the interim coach has complained that despite assurances from rival clubs about loaning players to the Warriors, that hasn’t eventuated

 The Warriors fired coach Stephen Kearney on June 20, ending his 3 1/2-year tenure with the club, the morning after a 40-12 loss to South Sydney.
 It was the Warriors’ fourth loss in six games since the NRL restarted the season.